Language selection

 Greenhouse gas emissions

-Canadian mines have relatively low intensities of greenhouse gas (GHG) emissions across a range of commodities.
-Canada’s carbon competitiveness stems from a host of advantages, including access to clean energy sources and significant investments in research, development and adoption of green technologies.
 Canadian mines and processing facilities continue to invest to lower their emissions through electrification of equipment and vehicle fleets and through the development of new technologies.
 This includes mines in remote off-grid locations that have few alternative energy sources.
-Some of these remote sites have chosen to install wind turbines to reduce their dependency on diesel fuel.
+Some of these remote sites have installed wind turbines to reduce their dependency on diesel fuel.

 Advanced green technologies

-The Green Mining Initiative, led by Natural Resources Canada (NRCan), aims to further improve the minerals sector's environmental performance and create green technology opportunities.
+The Green Mining Initiative, led by Natural Resources Canada (NRCan), aims to improve the minerals sector's environmental performance and create green technology opportunities.
 NRCan works in close partnership with provincial and territorial governments, industry, academia, non-governmental organizations and other interested stakeholders, such as the Canada Mining Innovation Council.

 Learn more about green mining innovation.